jjchoi08/jjchoi08.github.io/_posts/2017-3-30-Sixth_Post.md

 </html>
 ```

 Now the backend looks like below.
-THe model is loaded in the beginning and the predict button would trigger the action and make prediction.
+The model is loaded in the beginning and the predict button would trigger the action and make prediction.
 Please note that I deleted the code for providing artists information here just because I do not want to disclose which street artists I am testing with.

 ```python
 from keras.preprocessing.image import ImageDataGenerator, array_to_img, img_to_array, load_img